deadconvicess/Vanish/README.md

 ---
 ## ⚠️ Disclaimer
-> This software is for **EDUCATIONAL and RESEARCH** purposes only.
-> You are solely responsible for any misuse.
 The developer does **not condone** illegal access or malicious behavior.
 ---

 ![Rat Image](https://github.com/user-attachments/assets/04c23c37-129e-49c3-b2a7-ef1c67f05a47)